JohnSnowLabs/johnsnowlabs/docs/_posts/HashamUlHaq/2023-03-25-summarizer_clinical_jsl_en.md

 ## Description

-Summarize clinical notes, encounters, critical care notes, discharge notes, reports, etc.
+This model is a modified version of Flan-T5 (LLM) based summarization model that is finetuned with clinical notes, encounters, critical care notes, discharge notes, reports, curated by John Snow Labs.
+This model is further optimized by augmenting the training methodology, and dataset.
+It can generate summaries from clinical notes up to 512 tokens given the input text (max 1024 tokens).

 ## Predicted Entities